Norges Bank Takes Position in Replimune Group, Inc. (NASDAQ:REPL)

-Replimune Group (NASDAQ:REPL) last released its earnings results on Thursday, February 4th.
-The company reported ($0.44) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.41) by ($0.03).
-As a group, equities research analysts forecast that Replimune Group, Inc. will post -1.73 earnings per share for the current fiscal year.
+Replimune Group (NASDAQ:REPL) last issued its quarterly earnings results on Thursday, February 4th.
+The company reported ($0.44) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.41) by ($0.03).
+Research analysts predict that Replimune Group, Inc. will post -1.73 EPS for the current fiscal year.

-REPL has been the subject of several recent analyst reports.
-Zacks Investment Research cut Replimune Group from a “buy” rating to a “hold” rating in a research report on Friday, January 8th.
-SVB Leerink reduced their target price on Replimune Group from $57.00 to $56.00 and set an “outperform” rating for the company in a research report on Thursday, February 4th.
-Finally, HC Wainwright boosted their target price on Replimune Group from $58.00 to $60.00 and gave the stock a “buy” rating in a research report on Friday, February 5th.
-One analyst has rated the stock with a hold rating and nine have given a buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus price target of $52.78.

 Replimune Group, Inc, a biotechnology company, develops oncolytic immune-gene therapies to treat cancer.
 It uses its proprietary Immulytic platform to design and develop product candidates that are intended to activate the immune system against cancer.
 The company's lead product candidate is RP1, a selectively replicating version of herpes simplex virus 1, which is in Phase I/II clinical trials for a range of solid tumors; and that is in Phase II clinical trials for patients with cutaneous squamous cell carcinoma.